 There are two errors in conventional Western thinking about AQAP.
 The first is the belief that the government in Sanaa is necessarily motivated to fight groups that violently challenge its rule—and is understood to do so by its population.
 The second is that AQAP authentically represents a segment of Yemeni society, which gives the group a firm foundation from which to expand its support base.

 For Yemenis, though, the line between the state and AQAP is not always clear, and a loss for AQAP is not necessarily a win for the central government.
 Many believe that competing factions in Yemeni politics stoke the AQAP threat for political advantage.
 In turn, the fight against AQAP is just a stage on which other domestic power struggles play out.
 By viewing AQAP as merely a terrorist organization—and not also part of a plotline that has sustained a squabbling elite—the West has been left fumbling around in a domestic confrontation that it continues to misunderstand.
-The caught between a drone on one side and Al-Qaeda on the other,” as one cleric told a researcher from Human Rights Watch.”
+The consequences of this are borne by ordinary Yemenis, who are “caught between a drone on one side and Al-Qaeda on the other,” as one cleric told a researcher from Human Rights Watch.”

 Take, for example, the suicide bombing that killed nearly 100 members of Yemen’s central security forces in Sanaa in May 2012.
 The incident was internationally reported as an al Qaeda attack, and the terrorist group quickly claimed responsibility.
 But Yemeni media outlets buzzed with alternative theories.
 Those affiliated with Ali Muhsin (a powerful commander who led a chain of high level defections from the regime the previous year) claimed that people loyal to the former president, Ali Abdullah Saleh, had masterminded the attack.
 Outlets affiliated with the former president maintained that, in fact, Muhsin had recruited the bomber.